5 Reasons Why You Should Never Date A Married Man (Or Woman)

 The days that you'll feel most acutely unhappy in your relationship with a married man are those special days — the birthdays, anniversaries, and holidays.

+Weekends are spent waiting for text messages.
+Night times aren't for dating, but for watching TV.

-So, as you consider embarking on an affair with a married man or woman, consider that you will spend a lot of time alone, waiting on your person to take steps to be with you and knowing that chances are good that they won’t.
+So, as you consider embarking on an affair with a married man or woman, consider that you will spend a lot of time alone, waiting on your person to take steps to be with you, knowing that chances are good that they won’t.

 5. Any relationship will be doomed from the beginning.